 First, I have to say the following.
 If you have a hospital stay on the horizon, don’t listen because it will freak you out.

 Laura Beil, an award-winning health and science writer, tells a horrifying story about Dr. Christopher Dunsch, a Texas neurosurgeon.
 Throughout his career, Dunsch botched surgery after surgery leaving patients who trusted him paralyzed, in excruciating pain or worse.
 Beil includes commentary from doctors, patients, and friends of Dunsch.
 If you’re like me, you’ll be shocked and appalled to learn why he was able to get away with destroying so many lives before being brought to justice.

 I am morbidly fascinated by true crime stories, murder, and serial killers, and Sword & Scale is my crack.
-Host Mike Boudet brings his bi-weekly, hour-long episodes to life with interviews, 911 recordings, court testimony, police interrogations, and other media to give listeners a full accounting of a crime and the criminal justice system’s response.
+Host Mike Boudet brings his bi-weekly, hour-long episodes to life with interviews, 911 recordings, court testimony, police interrogations, and other media to give listeners a full accounting of a crime and the justice system’s response.
 Some of these stories are absolutely mind-boggling and gruesome.
 People are crazy!
-To give you a sense of what I am talking about, the podcast’s companion website categorizes episodes by the following headings: Single Murder, Mass Murder, Torture, Manslaughter, Sex Crimes, Mobsters, Court Cases, Heists and Bizarre.
+To give you a sense of what I am talking about, the podcast’s companion website categorizes episodes by the following headings: Single Murder, Mass Murder, Torture, Manslaughter, Sexual assaults, Mobsters, Court Cases, Heists and Bizarre.
 Sword & Scale is the audio equivalent of a car crash, and I can’t stop listening.
 WARNING: This podcast is not for the faint of heart.
 (I know, I know.
 I must be pretty twisted to love this but I own it.)